-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 Why should businesses worry about ransomware?

 To put it simply: ransomware could ruin your business.
-Being locked out of your own network for even just a day will impact on your revenue.
+Being locked out of your own files by malware for even just a day will impact on your revenue.
 But given that ransomware takes most victims offline for at least a week, or sometimes months, the losses can be significant.
 Systems go offline for so long not just because ransomware locks the system, but because of all the effort required to clean up and restore the networks.

-And it isn't just the immediate financial hit of ransomware which will damage a business; consumers become wary of giving their custom to organisations they believe to be insecure.
+And it isn't just the immediate financial hit of ransomware which will damage a business; consumers become wary of giving their data to organisations they believe to be insecure.

 How does ransomware infect your PC?

 It's the modern enterprise's reliance on the internet which is enabling ransomware to boom.
-Everyday, every employee receives hundreds of emails and many roles require these employees to download and open attachments, so it's something which is often done on autopilot.
-Taking advantage of employees' willingness to open attachments from unknown senders is allowing cybercriminals to successfully run ransomware campaigns.
+Every day, every employee receives hundreds of emails and many roles require these employees to download and open attachments, so it's something which is often done on autopilot.
+Taking advantage of employees' willingness to open attachments from unknown senders is allowing cyber criminals to successfully run ransomware campaigns.

 Like other forms of malware, botnets send ransomware out en masse, with millions of malicious phishing emails sent every single second.
-Criminals use a variety of lures to encourage targets to open a ransomware email, ranging from offers of financial bonuses, fake online purchase receipts, job applications from prospective employees, and more.
+Cyber criminals use a variety of lures to encourage targets to open a ransomware email, ranging from offers of financial bonuses, fake online purchase receipts, job applications from prospective employees, and more.

 While some messages give away clues to their malicious nature with poorly-worded messages or strange return addresses, others are specially tailored to look as convincing as possible, and appear no different from any other message the victim might be sent.